mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

   machine with no arguments.
 This creates the watch-only wallet or wallets that together comprise the user’s tracking wallet.
 For watch-only wallets that already exist, no action is performed.
+- `mmgen-txcreate` supports both sweep transactions and send to external address (see `mmgen-txcreate --coin=xmr --help`)
+- Tracking wallet views are account-based.
 - The `mmgen-xmrwallet` script may be used to list and view sent transactions on the removable device.
 Type `mmgen-xmrwallet --help` for details.
 - New accounts and addresses may be added to the tracking wallet via `mmgen-tool --coin=xmr listaddresses`.
+- Compatibility mode is not available for Windows.
+Windows users must use `mmgen-xmrwallet` in non-automount (v1) mode to transact Monero.

 #### Wallet creation and transacting via `mmgen-xmrwallet` (deprecated)